Program overview

 Featured Experiences

-• Hands-on laboratory work to apply theoretical knowledge in practical settings.
+• Hands-on laboratory work that integrates theoretical knowledge with practical skills.

 Career Options

-• Electronics Engineer: Design and develop electronic systems and components for various applications.
+• Electrical Designer: Works on the design and development of electrical systems and components for various applications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.